slavc/libiptrie/README.md

 of 32 steps to lookup an IP address, regardless of how many IP addresses/prefixes you already have in the Trie.

+Furthermore, Trie allows to do prefix lookups or walks, e.g. you can assign a value to an IP address prefix and to a concrete IP address from that prefix and lookup both in O(k) time:

 ```c
 // Assign ptr1 to IP prefix "0.0.0.0/0"
 inet_pton(AF_INET, "0.0.0.0", &addr);